German (GERM)

 Continuation of German 201.

-Attributes: GE IA Communication-Language Arts, LE-R2 Global Perspectives
+Attributes: LE-R2 Global Perspectives

 Lecture/Discussion Hours: 4